|.357 Remington Maximum Encore rifle and handgun barrels.

 The huge soft nose of the Remington bullet allows it to expand easily at short barrel handgun velocities out to 200 yards.

-Note also that the correct seating depth for both the Hornady XTP and the Remington Hollow Point 180 gr. bullets in my .357 Max. chambers is approximately at the lower cannelure on the XTP bullet.
+Note also that the correct seating depth for both the Hornady XTP and the Remington Hollow Point 180 gr. bullets in my .357 Max. chambers is approximately at the lower cannelure on the XTP bullet or lower.

 Use small rifle primers in the .357 Remington Max.
 If magnum primers are used, back off powder charges and work up to maximum.
 The original Remington factory ammo used the Rem 7 1/2 primer, considered a magnum primer.

 Maximum loads can be taken to a pressure level just below where primers start to crater, ie, show a slight ridge around the firing pin indent.
 Work at that pressure level or back off to just below where the crater first starts to appear.

 |Remington "bulk" 158 gr. jacketed soft point is an EXCELLENT performer!|